 - Also, you can totally put these dessert shells in the freezer.
 But, avoid the refrigerator!
 The moisture in the fridge will make the shells soggy, even though the freezer is fine (why, science?!?).

-- Lastly, Chef Melissa discovered that baking on a cooling rack avoided sugar crystallization on the bottom of the shell.
+- Lastly, Chef Melissa discovered that baking on a cooling rack avoided sugar crystallization (melting) on the bottom of the shell.
 We definitely recommend avoiding traditional cookie sheets and cupcake pans!
-But I DID discover that an Air Bake cookie sheet works great too.
+In addition, baking with convection (and a couple minutes shorter) is another good precaution to avoid crystallization.